DhirajWishal/Flint/README.md

 # Flint
-Flint is a low level, OOP based, cross-platform, high performance graphics API.
-You have three main APIs to choose from at compile time.
-After that just build against the `Flint` static library and your all set!
+Flint is a low level, OOP based, cross-platform, high performance graphics library based on a simple API.

 ## How to use
-There are two ways to use Flint.
-Either build it on your local machine (which requires Windows) or download the pre-built binaries (which is currently unavailable). <br />
-Once you have the Flint binary, build your application against the static library.
-The include directory should be `...\Flint\Source`.
+Flint can be used as either a static library or as a shared library.
+If your building the project manually, make sure to select the correct platform and configuration.
+The binaries are built to the `/Builds/Binaries/[Configuration]` directory.
+The include directory should be set to `/Include`.

-For more information, head to our [wiki.](https://github.com/DhirajWishal/Flint/wiki)
+For in-depth API documentation, head onto our repository [wiki](https://github.com/DhirajWishal/Flint/wiki).

 ## How to build the binaries
 Before we actually build, we need the following dependencies.